 The iPhone 14 is the best iPhone for most people, but despite that, it’s not that exciting.
 The iPhone 14 Pro and iPhone 14 Pro Max get the biggest upgrades this year, including always-on displays, a clever replacement for the notch and a 48MP main camera.

 Still, there’s a lot to like for $799.
-The iPhone 14 delivers fantastic-looking photos and video; the display is stellar; and you get performance that still beats the best Android phones.
+The iPhone 14 delivers fantastic-looking photos and video; the display is stellar; and you get performance that still beats the best Android phones — except for the new Galaxy S23.
+(Be sure to check out our Galaxy S23 vs. iPhone 14 face-off for more details.)
 Action mode is another plus if you’re looking for super smooth video.
+Plus Apple may be offering easier access to repairs for this generation, giving the iPhone 14 a surprise advantage over the iPhone 13.

 If you’re not wedded to iOS, Samsung’s Galaxy S22 is better in some ways, as it offers both a telephoto zoom lens and 120Hz display — two features Apple reserves for its Pro models.
 But the S22’s cameras and performance aren’t quite as good as the iPhone 14.
 You can check out our detailed comparison between the phones in our iPhone 14 vs Samsung Galaxy S22 face-off.
 (You can also check out how the Samsung Galaxy S23 vs iPhone 14 battle is shaping up based on rumors on the S23).